Bristol to the Isle of Wight

 The shortest but most scenic route is to take the A4 out of Bristol and then the B1130 before joining the A36 at Limpley Stoke.
 Follow the A36 towards Southampton, travel east on the M27 from Junction 2 to Junction 3 and then take the M271 followed by the A33.
 This route is only 74.2 miles but will take just over 2 hours.

-Road Directions from Bristol to Southampton's Isle of Wight Ferry Ports (B)
+Bristol to the Isle of Wight by bicycle